uyuni-project/uyuni-rfc/accepted/00075-api-versioning.md

   returned by a method

-## Solutions
+## Solution proposals

 The following section contains a list of solutions to the problems mentioned above.
-Some of the the suggestions are only hypothetical, but they are included anyway, for the sake of completeness.
+Some of the the suggestions are only hypothetical, but are included anyway, for the sake of completeness.
-Choosing an ultimate solution has a direct effect on the API consumers and we should choose the one, that minimizes the burden (TODO rephrase this horrible thing).

 ### Solution 1